andrew-goldstein/haskell-book/ch4/README.md

 # Chapter 4

-All exercises were done in the REPL
+Most exercises were done in the REPL